 Registered charities will require financial statements to be audited.

 Grant applicants must have financial reports available for the formal grant application.
 Registered charities must have their financial statements audited.

 - Address any feedback from the questionnaire that will improve your project eligibility.

 - Review the Grant Timeline for an overview of the grant process.

-- Attend a Grant Information Session – check the Latest News for announcements.
+- Check the Latest News for announcements.

 - Prepare a Grant Application for submission during the start of the grant process in March of the upcoming year.

 - Contact Phoenix Foundation Executive Director, Sandy Wade for more information email@example.com